spotlightpa/poor-richard/content/news/2026-05-13-SPLTHREATFOLO.md

 Gov. Josh Shapiro, leaders on both sides of the aisle in the state House, as well as state Senate Democrats, issued statements Wednesday afternoon condemning political violence.

-“The threats are a symptom of a greater sickness in our democracy,” Democratic and Republican House leaders and Senate Democrats, wrote in a joint statement.
+“The threats are a symptom of a greater sickness in our democracy,” Democratic and Republican House leaders and Senate Democrats wrote in a joint statement.
 “The escalation of political violence has reached an astounding level, impacting elected officials from school boards to the president of the United States.”

 Senate GOP leaders issued their own, separate statement Wednesday evening, calling people to “set aside the extremism of a mindset of violence against those who serve the rule of law.”